EDITED BY AMY CASSELL, WITH ADDITIONAL REPORTING BY ELAINE GLUSAC

 3. Eagles Nest – Russell, New Zealand – Villas: 5

 Modern seclusion: The four-bedroom Rahimoana villa at Eagles Nest.

 This North Island resort caters to the five-star hermit in all of us.
 The ridgeline estate drinks in the Bay of Islands’ gorgeous glory, all turquoise water and green gumdrop islands (the largest villa, Rahimoana, even has sliding-glass walls and 300-degree views).
 But the thrill here, beyond the location, is in the gobs of privacy and beck-and-call service it affords.
 Each of the one- to four-bedroom villas is isolated from the others on the property’s 75 subtropical acres.
 I was spoiled beyond reason with a multicourse seafood feast whipped up by a private chef in my kitchen, my own infinity pool and wraparound deck, and even nighttime songs (well, squawks, really) from resident kiwis.
 More freeing still: the abandon of doing as I pleased when I wanted – the staff stocked the refrigerator with breakfast fixings, delivered Thai takeout from town one evening, and generally adopted a “no job too big or too small” attitude.
 A resident trainer and spa therapist are on hand, one villa comes with a loaner Porsche Cayenne, and the kiwi songs are always complimentary.
-Virtuoso amenities include a bottle of Champagne on arrival, breakfast and fresh fruit platter daily, a guided nature walk, and Russell transfers. – Marika Cain, managing editor
+Virtuoso amenities include breakfast daily and a guided nature walk. – Marika Cain, managing editor

 4. Dar Ahlam – Skoura, Morocco – Rooms: 14